- slide 1 of 4

 Knowing a student's likes and dislikes, abilities, struggles and passions makes assessing a student much easier.
 This knowledge allows the teacher to grade the child fairly, based on a holistic view of the student's work as opposed to a tunnel vision view of the student's ability to perform certain prescribed tasks or tests.

 When considering the reports at the end of the year, teachers can also base their comments on their knowledge of children's work for the entire school year.
 In addition, planning will allow the teacher to track some accomplishments or gains students make during the school year that can then go into reports and/or awards.
+Having comments individualized can mean a world of difference in motivating that child to continue his learning when the new school year begins.

 - slide 2 of 4